gklyne/annalist/documents/installing-annalist.md

     less $(annalist-manager serverlog)

 To check for Annalist background processes, and to terminate an Annalist server running as a background process (run from the same user account that started annalist):

+For a server started using `annalist-manager runserver`:

+    less $(annalist-manager sitedirectory)/annalist.pid
+    ps | grep gunicorn
+    annalist-manager stopserver

+For a server started using `annalist-manager rundevserver`:

     ps x
     killall python